sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 All projects were developed in a windows enviroment and should run with no to little configuration.
 Paths may need to be updated.

-For java and python projects:
+For Java and Python projects:

 To view code for each stage, programs must be executed using Intelij IDEA/PyCharm with edu plugin.